-

 § 66‑506.
 Age verification obligations.

-(a) An online entity operator may not publish or allow a user to publish a pornographic image to the online entity unless the operator has verified that each individual appearing in the pornographic image:
+(a) An online entity operator may not publish or allow a user to publish a pornographic image to the online entity unless the operator has verified that all of the following criteria are met for each individual appearing in the pornographic image:

-(1) Was not less than 18 years of age when the pornographic image was created;
+(1) The individual was not less than 18 years of age when the pornographic image was created.

-(2) Has provided explicit written evidence of consent for each act of sexual activity in which the individual engaged during the creation of the pornographic image; and
+(2) The individual has provided explicit written evidence of consent for each act of sexual activity in which the individual engaged during the creation of the pornographic image.

-(3) Has provided explicit written consent for the distribution of the specific pornographic image.
+(3) The individual has provided explicit written consent for the distribution of the specific pornographic image.

 (b) Separate consent is required for the act of sexual activity and for distribution of the intimate visual depiction, as follows: